vertcoin-project/electrum/contrib/android/Readme.md

 ## Android binary with Docker

-✓ _These binaries should be reproducible, meaning you should be able to generate binaries that match the official releases._
+✓ _These binaries should be reproducible.

 This assumes an Ubuntu (x86_64) host, but it should not be too hard to adapt to another similar system.